-Health insurance costs are rising at an alarming rate.
+Health insurance coverage costs are rising at an alarming rate.
 According to a 2005 survey conducted by the Kaiser Family Foundation, employee premiums have increased 70% since 2000.
 During the same period, wages rose just 15%.

 Unfortunately, while insurance costs are rising, the medical claims processing system remains highly complex, resulting in individuals not receiving coverage they deserve.
 Consider these statistics from Medical Economics: